 1. Add alt-text to images

-Alt text or ‘alternative text’ is a phrase that can be inserted as an attribute in HTML code to inform viewers of the nature or content of an image or photo.
-Visually impaired and blind users, who rely on screen reader technology, need alt text to understand what the image is about.
+Alt-text or ‘alternative text’ (also known as “alt-tags”) is a phrase that can be inserted as an attribute in HTML code to tell viewers the nature or content of an image or photo.

 Why it matters

+Visually impaired and blind users, who rely on screen reader technology, need alt-text to understand what the image is.
 Screen readers cannot process images in the same way sighted users can.
-Without alt text, someone using a screen reader will be informed that there is simply an ‘Image’.
-Or, the image name (for example ‘GF7878.jpeg’) will be read aloud.
+Without alt-text, a screen reader user is told that there is simply an ‘image’.
+Or, the image name (for example ‘GF7878.jpeg’) is read aloud.

 To add alt-text to a Facebook image once it’s uploaded, hover over the photo, go to ‘Options’ then ‘Edit Alt-Text’ to override the auto-generated description.

 While Facebook’s algorithm can recognise common objects and concepts, it’s better to edit this description or upload your own.
 This allows you to be as specific as possible.
-The more specific, the more useful they are to visually impaired users.
+The more specific, the more useful they are to the end user.

-Facebook provides this very handy guide for adding alt tag images.
+Facebook provides this handy guide for adding alt-text to images.